 Hiring follows internationally-standard open dissemination procedures with public, international calls for applications launched periodically.
 These calls are advertised in the appropriate scientific journal(s) and at conferences in the area, as well as in the Institute web page and mailing lists.
-Appointments at (or promotion to) the Assistant Professor (Junior) and Professor (Senior) levels (i.e., tenure-track hiring and tenure decisions) are approved by the Scientific Advisory Board.
-Figures 4.1 and 4.2 show the number of applications received during 2008 and 2009 and the location (by continents) of the institutions from which they applied (for senior, junior and postdoctoral positions).
+Appointments at (or promotion to) the Assistant Professor, Associate Professor, and Full Professor levels (i.e., tenure-track hiring, tenure, and promotion decisions) are approved by the Scientific Advisory Board.
+Figures 4.1 and 4.2 show the number of applications received during 2010 and the location (by continents) of the institutions from which they applied (for senior, junior, and postdoctoral positions).
+Spain is highlighted separately from Europe in order to provide a finer view of the data.

-Figure 4.1: Applications received (organized by positions).
+Figure 4.1: Applications received (organized by positions requested).